Battle of Gdov: Battle

 Upon learning of the arrival of the Swedes, Prince Khovansky hastily advanced to Gdov.
-On the night of September 16, Russian troops caught the retreating army of Delagardi 3 versts from Gdov on the river Chermi.
+On the night of September 16, Russian troops caught the retreating army of De la Gardie 3 versts from Gdov on the river Chermi.
 Beginning the persecution, Prince Khovansky sent forward the cavalry: 12 noble hundreds, Don Cossacks and Reiters.
 The decisive action was the attack of the Russian Reiters, who knocked the enemy out of position and fled.
 De la Gardie ordered all his artillery to be thrown into the water.
 In 15 versts of persecution, Russian troops scattered enemy forces.
-Swedes lost many officers, banners, artillery and over 1.000 men.
+Swedes lost many officers, banners, artillery and over 1,000 men.

 Aftermath

 Having broken the troops of the Governor-General Count De la Gardie, the victory of Prince Khovansky greatly diminished the recent successes of the Swedish army in 1657, and restored the strategic initiative of the Russian army.